-Semester Two or Three in the PhD program: Choose a committee, begin to draft reading lists, and take the Qualifying Exam.
+Semester Two in the PhD program: Choose a committee, begin to draft reading lists, and take the Qualifying Exam.

-Semester Three or Four: Begin reading for exams; meet at least once with each committee member; finalize reading lists.
+Semester Three: Begin reading for exams; meet at least once with each committee member; finalize reading lists.

-Semester Five or Six: Give final draft of Preparatory Essay to committee members; complete oral examination; turn in D-3 form upon passing the oral examination.
+Semester Five: Give final draft of Preparatory Essay to committee members; complete oral examination; turn in D-3 form upon passing the oral examination.